FAIRmat-NFDI/nexus_definitions/manual/source/classes/contributed_definitions/apm-structure.rst

 inside HDF5 binary containers are named, formatted, and hierarchically structured according to application definitions.

-For example the application definition :ref:`NXapm_paraprobe_config_surfacer`: specifies how a configuration file for the paraprobe-surfacer tool should be formatted and which parameters it contains including optionality and cardinality constraints.
+For example the application definition :ref:`NXapm_paraprobe_surfacer_config`: specifies how a configuration file for the paraprobe-surfacer tool should be formatted and which parameters it contains including optionality and cardinality constraints.